We strive to be transparent, foster open communication, and build constructive relationships.

 The Barr Foundation is an endowed, private foundation.
 We post our tax return, the Form 990-PF, each year when filed with the IRS.
-The 990s from the last five years are available below for download.
+The 990s from the last three years are available below for download.

 Barr’s tax return, the IRS Form 990-PF, reports the president’s compensation, as well as that of the top-five compensated employees.
 Since we know that compensation information is often an area of interest, the relevant page from the most recent Form 990 can be accessed directly here.

 Compensation for the president is determined by the Board of Trustees, excluding the president.
 In making such determinations, the board relies upon salary and benefits information from third-party sources, as well as its annual review of the president’s job performance.
 In setting compensation for all other staff, the Foundation’s management relies upon these same salary surveys and on annual performance reviews.

 For 2018, as president, Jim Canales earned $579,502 in salary, $26,400 in matching contributions to his 401(k) retirement account, and $19,592 in contributions to medical and other benefits.
 As part of his full-time employment, Jim Canales devotes a small portion of this time to Pilot House Associates, the Barr Foundation’s affiliated family office, for which he is separately compensated by Pilot House Associates.